markv58/PiCamMonitor/README.md

 # Installation of PiCamMonitor:

-### If installing on a local Polyglot to clontrol clones, install from the NodeServer Store and skip to the Clones section below.
+### If installing on a local Polyglot or Polisy to clontrol clones only, install from the NodeServer Store and skip to the Clones section below.

 ### HARDWARE: